dunxd/HomeAssistantAddons/COPS/DOCS.md

 It is possible for the user to adjust some settings in the web interface.
 Currently this is only available in the Default template - click on the link at the top right to change to that template, then click on the spanner icon.
 If you want to email ePubs to your Kindle from within COPS you set your Kindle's email address in the _Set your email (to allow book emailing)_ box.

-### In browser reader
+### In-browser reader

-You can select from the original _monocle_ HTML reader for in browser reading, and a more modern _epubjs_ reader, which allows bookmarking and notes.
-The bookmarks and notes are _only_ stored in the local browser - if you open the book in a different browser or on a different device the bookmarks and notes will not be the same.
+You can select from the original _monocle_ HTML reader for in-browser reading, and a more modern _epubjs_ reader, which allows bookmarking and notes.
+The bookmarks and notes are _only_ stored in the local web browser - if you open the book in a different web browser or on a different device the bookmarks and notes will not be the same.

 ## Accessing the library from a Kindle